daily routine planner

 Frequently Asked Questions About Daily Lifestyle Routines

-What is the purpose of a daily lifestyle routine?
+what’s the most important part of a daily routine?

 How long does it take to form a new habit within a routine?